genesiscommunitysuccess/docs/README.md

 Documentation is written using [Markdown format](markdown-syntax.md).

-## Contribution Guidelines
+## Contribution

-First of all, thank you very much in your interest to contribute into a best version of our documentation.
+Now our community team is accepting contributions from all community members of genesis.
 All accepted contribution will be published to our [official website](https://learn.genesis.global/).

+For more details about what [types of contributions](./Type-of-contribution.md) we are accepting, please follow the link.

-If you`re willing to contribute, please follow our guide [here](./how-to-contribute.md)
+If you are willing to contribute, please follow our guide [here](./how-to-contribute.md)

 ## Installation